Karagul/lecture-source-py/source/rst/robustness.rst

 .. _rb_vec:

-Sets of Models Imply Sets Of Values
+Sets of Models Imply Sets of Values
 ----------------------------------------

 Our "robust" decision maker wants to know how well a given rule will work when he does not *know* a single transition law  :math:`\ldots`